iamByteDev/apex_click/README.md

-# apexclick
+# ApexClick

-A minimal Electron application with TypeScript
+A autocliker made by iamByte and it is _literally_ just a autoclicker.

 ## Recommended IDE Setup